 Sling TV is the cheapest option on this list, but it only offers NBC and FOX in select markets.

 On the other hand, YouTube TV and Hulu + Live TV provide all four of the major broadcast networks in many parts of the country, including your local news.

 As of this writing, YouTube TV is the only live TV streaming service to carry PBS.

-Aside from those streaming TV services, there’s CBS All Access.
+Aside from those streaming TV services, there’s Paramount+.
 Its $5.99 monthly plan with advertisements combines CBS live TV and on-demand programming, including local news in many cities.

-You can read my full Locast review to see a list of cities where the service is currently available.
+You can read this full Locast review to see a list of cities where the service is currently available.

 For those who are able to use Locast, you can stream it to your TV set using a compatible device like Roku, Amazon Fire TV or Apple TV.
 It can also be streamed using the Locast smartphone app or on a computer at Locast.org.